-11.3.1 Subject to any restrictions on the eligibility of investors for a particular Fund, a Shareholder may at any time Switch all or some of his Shares of one Fund ("the Original Shares") for Shares of another Fund ("the New Shares").
-The number of New Shares issued will be determined by reference to the respective prices of New Shares and Original Shares at the Valuation Point applicable at the time the Original Shares are redeemed and the New Shares are issued.
+11.3.1 If applicable, a holder of shares may at any time switch all or some of his shares ("Old Shares") for shares of another class of the Company ("New Shares").
+The number of New Shares issued will be determined by reference to the respective prices of New Shares and Old Shares at the valuation point applicable at the time the Old Shares are repurchased and the New Shares are issued.

-11.3.2 Switching may be effected by writing to the ACD at 177 Bothwell Street, Glasgow, G2 7ER.
+11.3.2 Switching may be effected by writing to the ACD at 177 Bothwell Street, Glasgow, G2 7ER and the shareholder may be required to complete a switching form (which, in the case of joint shareholders must be signed by all the joint holders).
 A switching shareholder must be eligible to hold the shares into which the switch is to be made.

 The ACD may at its sole discretion and by prior agreement, accept switching instructions by telephone from FCA regulated entities only.
 The ACD may accept requests to switch Shares by electronic communication.
 Electronic communication does include email.
-Telephone calls may be recorded by the ACD, its delegates, their duly appointed agents and any of their respective related, associated or affiliated companies for record keeping, security and/or training purposes, please see paragraph "Telephone Recordings" below for further information.

-- 11.3.3 The ACD may at its discretion charge a fee on the switching of shares between funds.
-These fees are set out in Section 11.4.3. - 11.3.4 If the switch would result in the Shareholder holding a number of Old Shares or New Shares of a value which is less than the minimum holding, the ACD may, if it thinks fit, convert the whole of the applicant's holding of Old Shares to New Shares or refuse to effect any switch of the Old Shares.
+11.3.3 The ACD may at its discretion charge a fee on the switching of shares between classes.
+These fees are set out in Section 11.4.3.

+11.3.4 If the switch would result in the Shareholder holding a number of Old Shares or New Shares of a value which is less than the minimum holding, the ACD may, if it thinks fit, convert the whole of the applicant's holding of Old Shares to New Shares or refuse to effect any switch of the Old Shares.
 No switch will be made during any period when the right of shareholders to require the redemption of their shares is suspended.
-The general provisions on selling shares shall apply equally to a switch. - 11.3.5 The ACD may adjust the number of New Shares to be issued to reflect the imposition of any switching fee together with any other charges or levies in respect of the issue or sale of the New Shares or repurchase or cancellation of the Old Shares as may be permitted pursuant to the FCA Regulations. - 11.3.6 A switch of shares between different funds will be deemed to be a realisation for the purposes of capital gains taxation. - 11.3.7 A shareholder who switches shares in one fund for shares in any other fund will not be given a right by law to withdraw from or cancel the transaction.
+The general provisions on selling shares shall apply equally to a switch.

+11.3.5 The ACD may adjust the number of New Shares to be issued to reflect the imposition of any switching fee together with any other charges or levies in respect of the issue or sale of the New Shares or repurchase or cancellation of the Old Shares as may be permitted pursuant to the FCA Regulations.

+11.3.6 A switch of shares between different share classes will not be deemed to be a realisation for the purposes of capital gains taxation.

+11.3.7 A shareholder who switches shares in one class for shares in any other class will not be given a right by law to withdraw from or cancel the transaction.

-11.4 Dealing Charges
+10.4 Dealing Charges